morethegr8/Programmable_TimerSocket/README.md

 # Contribute

-There are several ways to contribute to Dishwasher development.
+There are several ways to contribute to Timy development.
 You can contribute to the repository by doing:

 * Pull requests (fixes, enhancements, new features... are very welcome)
 * Documentation (I reckon I'm bad at it)